YoungHu2023/cse15l-lab-reports/lab5.md

 I got this result when I was running a correct implementation of ListExamples.java in `grade.sh`.
 Why is the final score not correct?
 ![Image](bug.png)
 This is my file and directory structure:
-  - list-examples-grader
+`  - list-examples-grader
     - lib
       - hamcrest-core-1.3.jar
       - junit-4.13.2.jar
     - grading area
     - student-submission
     - grade.sh
-    - TestListExamples.java
+    - TestListExamples.java`

 The contents of each file before fixing the bug：
-The full command line (or lines) you ran to trigger the bug：
-A description of what to edit to fix the bug：
-My speculation would be that the test is not running correctly.
+The full command line (or lines) I ran to trigger the bug： My speculation would be that the test is not running correctly.
 Thank you!